react-querybuilder/react-querybuilder/README.md

 console.log(formatQuery(query, 'sql', valueProcessor)); // '(instrument in ("Guitar","Vocals") and lastName = "Vai")'
 ```

-Or you can pass 'json_without_ids' to get the same query without the IDs, it can be useful if you need to save the query to the url so that it becomes bookmarkable:
+The 'json_without_ids' format will return the same query without the IDs.
+This can be useful, for example, if you need to save the query to the URL so that it becomes bookmarkable:

 ```js
 const query = {